 U.S. presidential betting (and most politics betting in general) is similar to a futures bet such as a wager on which team will win the Super Bowl or finish with the best record in the NBA, though a sports team is largely judged by wins and losses, and a presidential candidate can see their election odds improve or worsen on less tangible matters, such as endorsements or fundraising.

 That's why it's important to follow Bookies.com for not just the latest odds, but what key performance indicators might mean for U.S. presidential bettors going forward.

 Things to Watch For When Betting on the US Election

-A novice sports bettor knows wins and losses alter odds, but a sharp bettor follows injuries, transfers and a host of other developments that can impact a team’s performance.
-The same goes for betting on the 2020 presidential election, though these moves can be harder to track.
-Along with presidential election betting odds, here are critical components of the 2020 presidential election you need to follow when considering a bet.
+A novice sports bettor knows wins and losses alter odds, but a sharp bettor follows injuries, transfers and a host of other developments that can impact a team's performance.
+The same goes for betting on the 2024 presidential election, though these moves can be harder to track.
+Along with 2024 presidential odds, here are critical components of the 2024 presidential election you need to follow when considering a bet.

 Politicians and celebrities have endorsed candidates in U.S. elections since the nation's founding.
 If a voter views an influential person or politician giving the endorsement favorably, it could influence their vote.
 Americans now have more access to more influencers than ever, diluting the impact of an individual endorsement, but it still remains a major key to watch when considering presidential betting gambling odds.

 That remains especially true of elected officials.
 For example, if a governor in a key swing state endorses a candidate, it means they may be willing to campaign directly for that candidate and possibly help them access resources for campaign rallies and other forms of campaign infrastructure such as field offices.